January 24, 2021

 Fatherhood has its origins in God, who chose to reveal Himself to us as Our Father, sending his only Son for the sake of our salvation.
 Fathers therefore have a special role “in revealing and in reliving on earth the very fatherhood of God” (Familiaris consortio 25).
-Pope Saint John Paul II said fathers are called to exhibit “generous responsibility for the life conceived under the heart of the mother” (FC 25).
+Fathers are called to exhibit “generous responsibility for the life conceived under the heart of the mother” (FC 25).
 They are uniquely entrusted with the protection and defense of both mother and child and, in this way, in safeguarding the sanctity of human life.

 Acts of Reparation

 Give up sleeping on your pillow—or even your bed—tonight.
-Offer this small sacrifice for the intention that expectant fathers would courageously answer their call to support both mother and child.
+Offer this small sacrifice for the intention that expectant fathers will courageously answer their call to support both mother and child.

-Pray a decade of the Rosary for all expectant fathers, that through her intercession, Our Lady may inspire in them the virtues of St. Joseph.
+Pray a decade of the Rosary for all expectant fathers, that through her intercession, Our Lady may inspire in them the virtues of Saint Joseph.

 Offer some other sacrifice, prayer, or act of penance that you feel called to do for today’s intention.

 Research continues to show that one of the top reasons a woman chooses abortion is due to a lack of financial resources.
 Read Poverty and Abortion: A Vicious Cycle, which explores the connections between abortion and poverty, and how the absence of fathers contributes to this ongoing cycle.